-Enforce two-factor authentication (FREE SELF)
+Enforce two-factor authentication (FREE)

 Two-factor authentication (2FA) provides an additional level of security to your users' GitLab account.
 When enabled, users are prompted for a code generated by an application in addition to supplying their username and password to sign in.